Batavian Republic: Grand Pensionary and end of the Republic

 Despite such unpromisingly reactionary trappings the Schimmelpenninck regime actually accomplished more in its short existence than the previous regimes had accomplished in the ten years since 1795.
 This was, of course, mainly due to the diligent preparatory work that Agents like the ubiquitous Gogel; Johannes Goldberg, for National Economy; and Johannes van der Palm, for National Education; had done.

-Gogel's General Taxation Plan was finally enacted in June 1805; a first government-approved attempt at unification of the Dutch spelling was made; an embryonic Department of Agriculture and Department of Hydraulics were formed, to foreshadow the later government departments; even a Pharmacopeia Batavia started the regulation of drugs; and the School Law of 1806 organized a national system of public elementary education.
+Gogel's General Taxation Plan was finally enacted in June 1805; a first government-approved attempt at unification of the Dutch spelling was made; an embryonic Department of Agriculture and Department of Hydraulics were formed, to foreshadow the later government departments; even a Pharmacopeia Batavia started the regulation of drugs; and the School Law of 1806 organised a national system of public elementary education.
 Most importantly perhaps, the local-government law of July 1805 founded the first Dutch system of public administration.

 The Battle of Blanc-Nez and Gris-Nez, in which Carel Hendrik Ver Huell repelled a larger British force and brought the Batavian flotilla to Boulogne.

 The French reaction to this flurry of reforms was mixed, however.
 The very zeal of the program might betoken a renascent nationalism that could work against French interests.
 The planned invasion of England was cancelled due to a lack of naval superiority, which was only reinforced by the debacle of the Battle of Trafalgar.
-The Dutch now began to clamor for economies in the form of the return of the Boulogne flotilla, which annoyed Napoleon, because he still had a use for it.
+The Dutch now began to clamour for economies in the form of the return of the Boulogne flotilla, which annoyed Napoleon, because he still had a use for it.
 The man who had led that flotilla to Boulogne, after repelling a superior British fleet, Carel Hendrik Ver Huell, was now Secretary for the Navy.
 He had also become a confidant of the emperor, and now engaged in a secret correspondence with Talleyrand and Napoleon.
 The latter had just concluded the Peace of Pressburg and was busy dividing up Europe in client-kingdoms apportioned to his relatives.
 He saw a good candidate for such a position in the Netherlands in his brother Louis Bonaparte.